luckshihaa-krishnan/GameEngineFoundation-Assignments/README.md

 ## Gameplay Instructions
 Here are the instructions to navigate and control in the application:
-- In the start of the application, it will be pitch dark, which means that the light is off.
-To turn on the light, click on the key 'E' on your keyboard to turn on the light and see the room.
+- In the start of the application, it will be pitch dark, which means that the light is turned off.
+To turn on the light, click on the key 'E' to turn on the light and see the room.
 You can click key 'E' again to turn off the light
-- You can move the mouse key to look around in the room
+- You can move the mouse to look around in the room
 - You can press key 'W' to move forward
 - You can press key 'S' to move backward
 - You can press key 'A' to move left